 Accessibility Standards for Customer Service

-Click here to download a draft of our policy.
+Click here to download our Accessibility Policy.

-To complete the training please follow these steps:
+To complete the training, please follow these steps:

-- Read the Accessibility Standards in Customer Service Policy
+- Read the Accessibility Policy

 - Accessibility for Ontarians with Disabilities Act, 2005

 - Working Together – The Code and the AODA (Ontario Human Rights Code)